01 of 02

-As the popularity of Central Asian textiles increased, so has the frenzy to collect these unique pieces of traditional textile art, with collectors snatching up prized samples of Suzani at flea markets and antique markets in the former Soviet Union (Uzbekistan was under Russian rule from 1860's gaining its independence from the Soviet Union in 1991) and throughout central Asia.
+As the popularity of Central Asian textiles increased, so has the frenzy to collect these unique pieces of traditional textile art, with collectors snatching up prized samples of Suzani at flea markets and antique markets in the former Soviet Union (Uzbekistan was under Russian rule from the 1860s gaining its independence from the Soviet Union in 1991) and throughout Central Asia.

 The designs for Suzani were worked in bright, lively colors of embroidery thread on a natural-colored background.
 The embroidery fabric was often dyed before use with a tea bath or a dye made of onion skins to darken the fabric before embroidery.

-The pattern on the next page features a traditional circular motif featuring flowers and concentric rings, each featuring a different design, and can be worked in basic surface embroidery stitches.Continue to 2 of 2 below.
+The pattern below features a traditional circular motif featuring flowers and concentric rings, each featuring a different design, and can be worked in basic surface embroidery stitches.Continue to 2 of 2 below.

 02 of 02